-I am very grateful to Richard Wyatt and his family - in particular his late Aunt Bess - for their help with this article.
+We are very grateful to Richard Wyatt and his family - in particular his late Aunt Bess - for their help with this article.
 The input of other contributors is also much appreciated.

-I also acknowledge my debt to Alan Roper, whose excellent book on the early history of Arsenal is the closest we have to a biography of David Danskin.
+We also acknowledge our debt to Alan Roper, whose excellent book on the early history of Arsenal is the closest we have to a biography of David Danskin.
 Alan's book is titled 'The Real Arsenal Story: In the Days of Gog', and was published in 2004.
-A comprehensive review appears on the Arsenal World website, and the book can be purchased from Soccer Books and from Kirkcaldy Central Library.
+A comprehensive review appears on the Arsenal World website.
+As of 2018, it appears to be out of print, but second hand copies are available online.

 © Iain Sommerville 2001, 2002, 2003, 2004 and 2007